Pranshu258/WebDev/HTML.md

     <!-- Latest compiled and minified JavaScript -->
     <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/js/bootstrap.min.js" integrity="sha384-Tc5IQib027qvyjSMfHjOMaLkfuWVxZxUPnCJA7l2mCWNIpG9mGCD8wGNIcPD7Txa" crossorigin="anonymous"></script>

 One of the most important features of Bootstrap is the grid layout.
-We can define the layout of a webpage in terms of "rows" and "columns" of different sizes using the "div" tag.
+We can define the layout of a webpage in terms of "rows" and "columns" of different sizes using the "div" tag and "row" and "col-" classes of bootstrap.

     <div class="row">
         <!-- The width of the row is defined as 12 -->